GPurgatorio/Master-Computer-Science-ICT/README.md

 </p>

 With the increased focus on east-west data transfer the three-tier design architecture is being replaced with Spine-Leaf design.
 The switches are divided into 2 groups, the leaf switches and spine switches.
 Every leaf switch in a leaf-spine architecture connects to every switch in the network fabric.
 In that topology the **Link Aggregation Control Protocol (LACP) is used**.
 It provides a method to control the bundling of several physical ports together to form a single logical channel.
-The bandwidth is aggregated (i.e. 2*25 Gbps), but it's still capped to 25 Gbps because the traffic goes only from one way to the other each time.
+The bandwidth is aggregated (i.e. 2*25 Gbps), but it's still capped to 25 Gbps because the traffic goes only from one way to the other each time (think this is not right, it shouldn't be capped).

 - fixed form factor (non modular switches)
 - active-active redundancy
 - loop aware topology (no links disabled).
 - interconnect using standard cables (decide how many links use to interconnect spines with leaves and how many others link to racks).

-With this architecture it's possible to turn off one switch, upgrade it and rebbot it without compromising the network.
+With this architecture it's possible to turn off one switch, upgrade it and reboot it without compromising the network.

 A tipicall configuration of the ports and bandwidth of the leaves is:
 - one third going upwards and two thirds going downwards